magv/alibrary/README.md

 is just one of the pieces of code you might be using.
 Its goal is not to be a big deal.

-Finally, *Alibrary* aspires to be a learning resource, and have all of its internals obvious and documented, so that one could read and understand it without too much effort.
-This goal is a work in progress.
-Sorry.
+Finally, *alibrary* aspires to be a learning resource, and have all of its internals obvious and documented, so that one could read and understand it without too much effort—this goal is a work in progress; sorry.

 ## Documentation